December 2, 2014

 Chamber, New York’s Latest Experiment in Design Retail

-With a high-profile location, talented guest curators, and a stellar team of designers, Chamber is the city's new temple of design.
+With a high-profile location, talented guest curators, and a stellar team of designers, Chamber is an exciting experiment in design retail.

 The glass storefront of Chamber, tucked under the trestles of the High Line, is a catalog of the various collaborators represented in the collection inside.